 The lobby of the Templeton Center is somewhat compact, with ticket sales, concessions and bathrooms all within feet of each other.
 Be careful when going to purchase tickets, however, as the ticket sales tables - like the concessions - do not take credit cards.
 Cash or check are the only options to purchase tickets at the gate, and there is no online ticketing option.
 As the school's program continues to grow, the ability to use credit cards and buy tickets online would be great additions for fan convenience.

-The aforementioned restrooms are just steps outside the gym in the lobby.
+The restrooms are just steps outside the gym in the lobby.
 They are a bit older, but are certainly clean and well-kept.
-Lines never presented a problem during my visit, whether it be at the concession stands or in the restrooms.
-It should also be noted that the lobby is somewhat of a gathering place during the halftime break, with cheerleaders, dance team members and students often congregating in the lobby to talk and consume concession items before returning to the gym for the second half.
+Lines are never a problem, whether it be at the concession stands or in the restrooms.
+It should also be noted that the lobby is somewhat of a gathering place during the halftime break, with cheerleaders, fans and students often congregating in the lobby to talk and consume concession items before returning to the gym for the second half.

-Assuming you have cash in your wallet, seeing a Presbyterian basketball game is one of the more financially friendly things you can do in this day and age.
+Assuming you have cash in your wallet, seeing a Presbyterian basketball game is one of the more wallet-friendly things available in this day and age.
 General admission seats are just $6, which is virtually unheard of for Division I basketball.
-The Big South Conference is a highly competitive "mid-major" conference, with Winthrop University achieving a long run of post-season success in the early part of the last decade.
-A number of good opponents from Virginia and the Carolinas will be making the trip to Clinton in the coming years, and they can be seen for less than the cost of a meal at a fast-food restaurant.
+The Big South Conference is a highly competitive "mid-major" conference, so a high-quality opponent is a virtual certainty for much of the season.
+Those high-quality opponents can be seen for less than the cost of a meal at a fast food restaurant.

-We mentioned that parking is free outside the Templeton Center, which is yet another great value.
-Fans can purchase a general admission ticket, a hot dog, a soda, a program and parking for $10.
+Parking is free outside the Templeton Center, which is yet another great value.
+Fans can purchase a general admission ticket, a hot dog, a soda and parking for $10.
 With value like this, there is no reason not to visit the Templeton Center.

 We mentioned the lobby layout, but there is one feature we have yet to discuss.
 The athletic offices are just off the lobby of the Templeton Center, as are a number of medals, trophies, photos and other monuments to Presbyterian's past athletic successes.
 Some of the medals date back over 80 years, and provide a great history lesson about some of those who have starred on the field and court in the college's history.
 Be sure to take a quick walk down the halls of the main lobby and take in the reminders of past years that surround you.